eurostat/JGiscoTools/README.md

 ### Read

-An `Feature` object is simple an object with a geometry and some attributes.
+A `Feature` object has an identifier, a geometry and some attributes.
 This information can be accessed with:

 ```java
 //load features